tobyhodges/fair-research-software/episodes/05-code-testing.md

 ::::::::::::::::::::::::::::::::::::: discussion

 ## What are the limitations of informally testing code?
 (5 minutes)
 Think about the questions below.
-Your trainers may ask you to share your answers in a shared notes document and/or discuss them with other participants.
+Your instructors may ask you to share your answers in a shared notes document and/or discuss them with other participants.

 - What are the limitations of (only) using informat tests to verify that a piece of code is behaving as expected?